mohamedhesham221/Shopix/README.md

 # Shopix 🛒

-**Shopix** is a modern e-commerce web application built with **Next.js + React**, delivering a smooth shopping experience with secure authentication, product browsing, wishlist, cart, and checkout.
+**Shopix** is a modern e-commerce web application built with Frontend **Next.js + ShadCN UI + TailwindCSS** and Backend **Firebase + Stripe**, delivering a smooth shopping experience with secure authentication, product browsing, wishlist, cart, and checkout.
 Designed with a clean and responsive UI, Shopix is ready for production and future scalability.

 ---